Explore Your Universe: Atoms to Astrophysics

 One notable finding was this physics programme had been very successful in inspiring interest in both girls and boys in equal measure.
 56% of girls and boys aged 10-13 said the workshop made them feel more interested in studying science, and 41% said it had made them more likely to consider a career in science.
 This effect was found after just one hour of experiments and discussions.
 This programme fully supports the Government's new initiative to get more girls into physics an engineering and can be used flexibly to support this and other widening participation initiatives.

 Excellent and innovative science is vital to the UK's future economic success as well as our health and well-being.
 This project aligns with many organisation's recognition of the importance of nurturing the curiosity and inventiveness of our young people, and especially in increasing young peoples' awareness of the fantastically inspiring and fruitful careers open to them, should they continue their science and mathematics studies.

-We are now working with a further 10 organisations as part of this dynamic and diverse network to bring amazing stories and technologies from the physical sciences to more girls and boys, men and women across the UK, and support the nation's engagement with the latest in the physical sciences.
+We are now working with ten new organisations as part of this dynamic and diverse network to bring amazing stories and technologies from the physical sciences to more girls and boys, men and women across the UK, and support the nation's engagement with the latest in the physical sciences.

-The 10 organisations were be selected through an application process, the details of which are included on this website.
-The deadline to take part was 25 June 2014 (11pm).Ten new organisations
+The 10 organisations were be selected through an application process, the details of which were announced on this website.

 - Cambridge Science Centre